Student Level

 City and Guilds SVQ Level 3

-£7,500.
+£7,980.
 Funding may be available.
-Deposit of £2,000 required before start.
+A deposit of £2,500 is required before starting.

 This fast-track course for Level 3 is a full-time programme covering everything from advanced cutting, creative colouring and creative styling to organising and styling a photoshoot.
 It's a 26-week programme resulting in SVQ Level 3 and the Rainbow Room International Diploma.